ZephyrTransport/governance/DRAFT governance.md

 * Convene.
 Convene leading academics and practitioners to guide the Foundation’s efforts.

 The foundation is organized around projects, also referred to as communities.
 Projects focus on different aspects of travel demand modeling and data analysis, with the ultimate goal of supporting good planning outcomes.
-The foundation therefore carries out its mission by executing projects, and by maintaining and sharing the products of these projects with the public at large.
+The foundation therefore carries out its mission by executing projects, and by maintaining and sharing the products of these projects with the public.
 Projects undertaken by the foundation should advance one or more of the foundation's goals.
-The projects are conducted according to the etiquette and process established in the Bylaws and this narrative, and additional guidelines established on a project-by-project basis.
+The projects are conducted according to the etiquette and process established in the Bylaws and this narrative, and additional project-specific guidelines.

 While participating in the foundation's activities, which includes using its products, members, stakeholders and users agree to respect and follow the foundation's processes and Bylaws, and to conduct themselves in a manner consistent with the foundation's mission.
 Persons involved in the foundation's activities do so in a personal capacity, and never as representatives of the organizations they otherwise work or advocate for.
 This means that users and contributors exercise good judgment in disclosing potential conflicts of interest, and also that members retain their foundation roles and responbilities irrespective of changes in their work association.